xylonc/ip/docs/README.md

 Your tasks autosave to a file so they’re there the next time you launch.

 ## Adding to-dos
+Adds a task into the task list.

+Example:`todo

 ## Adding deadlines

-Adds a task with a deadline.
+Adds a task with a deadline into the task list.

-Example: `deadline [description of task] /by [deadline]`
+Format: `deadline [description of task] /by [deadline]`

+Example: `deadline sleep /by sunday`

-Output will give a confirmation that task with deadline added, display the description of task and number of tasks currently in the list
+Output will give :
+-1. confirmation message that task with deadline added -2. display the description of task
+-3. number of tasks currently in the list

 ```
 okies brother.
 I added this deadline!